 Magid and Poirier describe the “workshop” approach to meditation and mindfulness.
 Extracted from the religious and spiritual context of Asian Buddhism, mindfulness is being repackaged for mass markets and quick consumption, it is ridiculed by critics, including committed Buddhists, as “McMindfulness”.

-[Read my article on Consumers of Mindfulness, Meditation, Nirvana, coming soon]
+[Read my article on Consumers of Meditation, Mindfulness, and Nirvana]

 Buddhism repackaged for mass consumption?

 Repackaging Buddhist meditation for mass consumption is counterproductive.
 The meditation technique, argues Magid and Poirier, needs its religious or spiritual context within Asian traditions.